-In 2024, The College of Electrical Training (CET) will NOT be offering the Certificate II Electrotechnology course to secondary school students.
-This leaves students wishing to pursue an Electrical career with little option than to leave school and apply for a full time apprenticeship.
+In 2024, The College of Electrical Training (CET) ceased offering the Certificate II Electrotechnology course to secondary school students.
+That left students wishing to pursue an Electrical career with little option than to leave school and apply for a full-time apprenticeship.

-Churchlands SHS has secured a Certificate II Electrotechnology Course, to be delivered by qualified TAFE Lecturers and held on site at Balga TAFE but dedicated to Churchlands SHS Students only.
+Churchlands SHS has secured a Certificate II Electrotechnology Course, to be delivered by qualified teachers, in partnership with CET, as a timetabled class at Churchlands SHS for 2025.
+We are the only High School in Perth that offers this opportunity.

-Students will learn in specialist facilities with fully equipped, purpose built workshops and get handson practice working in simulation rooms, using advanced equipment and the latest techniques.
+Students will learn in specialist facilities with fully equipped, purpose built workshops and get hands-on practice working in simulation rooms, using advanced equipment and the latest techniques.